 In 2008, Yves-Saint Laurent died from brain cancer, only a couple of weeks after he was diagnosed with the disease.
 However, this great fashion designer’s name has lived on, and thanks the recently opened Yves-Saint Laurent Museum in Marrakech, his name and his work will continue to live on.

-As many would agree, this museum is a wonderful addition to the list of Marrakech tourist attractions which people can visit during their stay in the city.
+As many would agree, this museum is a wonderful addition to the list of Morocco tourist attractions which people can visit during their stay in the country.

 Yves-Saint Laurent Museum – A Brief Overview